suhaspsr/MLE-Azure-Capstone/README.md

 appropriate.

 I chose to use tune 3 hyperparameters:

 * *C*: Inverse of regularization strength; must be a positive float.
 Like in support vector machines, smaller values specify stronger regularization.
 * *max_iter*: Maximum number of iterations taken for the solvers to converge.
 * *solver*: Algorithm to use in the optimization problem.

-Other possible hyperparameters were solver specific and were thus omitted.

 I used a RandomParameterSampling instead of an exhaustive GridSearch to reduce compute resources and time.
 This approach gives close to as good hyperparameters as a GridSearch with considerably less resources and time consumed.